Save the Date

 Mia started out as a national park ranger in 1978, starting out at Golden Gate National Recreation Area, before she moved to Muir Woods National Monument in 1982.
 She has introduced countless Bay Area residents and visitors to the wonders of a rich and unique natural ecosystem just minutes from San Francisco.

-Todd Plummer of Wild Marin Nature Tours has 30 years experience as a birder and conservationist.
+Todd Plummer, owner of Wild Marin Nature Tours will provide a night sky talk for those interested in the parking lot at 8:00 pm.
+He has 30 years experience as a birder and conservationist.
 After moonrise, we will meet down in the parking lot around 8:00 pm to hear from Todd, who will share his passion for the night sky with us, focusing on constellation IDs, their myths and stories, and cosmology - weather permitting.
 Bring along your own scope or binoculars.